nzalpha/GCP/Compute_Engine/Disks.md

 Block Storage consists of Persistent Disck and Local SSD.

 ### **Persistent Disk** : These are not directly attached to the VM, these are attached to Network
 Persistent Disk volumes are located independently from your VM, so you can detach or move Persistent Disk volumes to keep your data even after you delete your VMs.
-PD can be used as boot disk or data disks.
+PD can be used as boot disk or data disks.Persistent Disk volumes are durable network storage devices that your virtual machine (VM) instances can access like physical disks in a desktop or a server

 There are 2 types of PD.

 i)  Zonal PD: Data stored is available in single zone only.When we are trying to attach a zonal disk to a vm, the vm should be in same zone. ii) Regional PD: Data is replicated accross multiple zones.
 Regional PD let you implement high availability (HA) services in Compute Engine.